fleetdm/fleet/docs/infrastructure/faq.md

 The update frequency for labels is configurable with the [--osquery_label_update_interval](https://github.com/fleetdm/fleet/blob/master/docs/infrastructure/configuring-the-fleet-binary.md#osquery_label_update_interval) flag (default 1 hour).

-## How do I get support for working with Fleet?
+## How do I revoke the authorization tokens for a user?

-For bug reports, please use the [Github issue tracker](https://github.com/fleetdm/fleet/issues).

-For questions and discussion, please join us in the #fleet channel of [osquery Slack](https://osquery.slack.com/join/shared_invite/zt-h29zm0gk-s2DBtGUTW4CFel0f0IjTEw#/).
+Authorization tokens are revoked when the "require password reset" action is selected for that user.
+User-initiated password resets do not expire the existing tokens.